-PFAS have been around since the 1940’s and has become an integral part of many products.
-So why are so many regulators and stakeholders worried?
-The concern is that they are nearly indestructible man-made chemical that doesn’t break down or dissipate and it tends to bioaccumulate.
-It’s why they are known as Forever Chemicals.
+PFAS (per- andpolyfluoroalkyl substances) have been around since the 1940’s and have become an integral part of many products.
+So why are so many regulators and stake holders worried?
+The concern is that they are nearly indestructible man-made chemicals that don’t break down or dissipate and tend to bioaccumulate.
+That’s why they are known as Forever Chemicals.

 Several states have banned the use of Polyfluoroalkyl substances in their states, but global supply chains make a PFAS free state impossible.

-The CDC announced that several studies link PFAS exposure and health issues including high cholesterol, low vaccine response in children, issues with liver enzymes, high blood pressure, pre-ec-lampsia in pregnant women, decreased infant birth weight and increased risk of cancers in the kidney, liver, pancreas, testicular, and thyroid.
+The CDC announced that several studies link PFAS exposure and health issues including high cholesterol, low vaccine response in children, issues with liver enzymes, high blood pressure, pre-eclampsia in pregnant women, decreased infant birth weight and increased risk of cancers in the kidney, liver, pancreas, testicles, and thyroid.

 How Much is OK?

 Like lead, “None” is the answer as to what the safe level of exposure to PFASis.
 The U.S. Environmental Protection Agency (EPA) has not yet established a national limit on PFAS exposure, but it has set Health Advisory Levels (HAL).
 Recently, the EPA lowered its interim lifetime HAL for perfluorooctanoic acid(PFOA) and perfluorooctane sulfonate (PFOS) from 70 parts per trillion (ppt) combined to 0.004 ppt for PFOA and 0.02 ppt for PFOS.
 These new HAL’s are set so low that detection at these levels is very problematic.